Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Conclusion

 \section{Conclusion}

 \textit{Recommendations and Caveats}.
-Regardless of the imperfect performance, relative comparisons between the XAI methods can be made. \begin{itemize} \item Saliency method appears to highlight the relevant regions in the most conservative way, which is more suitable for localization in the case where false positives are not important.
-In particular, AlexNet is scoring the highest recall. \item If only the edge of the features are needed, VGG and ResNet with input*grad, DeepLift, DeepLiftShap seem to be the reasonable choices, while the same heatmap methods for Alexnet seem to produce heatmaps that go beyond capturing just the edges in rather inconsistent ways.
-Compared to Saliency, they may be more useful to detect small, hard to observe discriminative features, e.g. from medical images and other dense images. \item The heatmaps produced by ResNet appear to be sparsest, followed by VGG then AlexNet.
+Regardless of the imperfect performance, relative comparisons between the XAI methods can be made. \begin{itemize} \item Saliency method appears to highlight the relevant regions in the most conservative way, which is more suitable for localization in the case false positives are not important.
+In particular, AlexNet is scoring the highest recall. \item If only the edges of features are needed, then VGG and ResNet with input*grad, DeepLift, DeepLiftShap seem to be the reasonable choices.
+The same heatmap methods for Alexnet seem to produce heatmaps that go beyond capturing just the edges in rather inconsistent ways.
+Compared to Saliency, these methods may be more useful to detect small, hard to observe discriminative features, e.g. from medical images and other dense images. \item The heatmaps produced by ResNet appear to be sparsest, followed by VGG then AlexNet.
 Input size and depth of networks may be the reasons. \item A research into the role of negative values in the heatmaps may be necessary.
-If we continue with the interpretation that negative values correspond to negative contribution of prediction, some XAI methods such as DeepLift and DeepLiftShap may be completely incomprehensible. \item More investigation may be needed to find the best \textit{channel adjustment}, to handle the phenomenon where large continuous patches or areas are ignored by many of the tested methods and the activation of signals caused by the background. \end{itemize}
+If we continue with the interpretation that negative values correspond to negative contribution of prediction, some XAI methods such as DeepLift and DeepLiftShap may be completely incomprehensible. \item There are phenomena where large continuous patches or areas are ignored and where red and blue signals are mixed in close proximity.
+More investigations may be needed, e.g. on how to find the best \textit{channel adjustment}. \end{itemize}

+In practice, it may not be easy to handle various noises produced by XAI methods.
+However, it is not impossible.
+Here we recommend that, in practical applications, every stakeholder should first agree on what constitutes an explanation.
+Our framework advocates the use of localization and distinguishing features as explanations.
+However, localization is sometimes sufficient as the explanation in computer vision problems, which is acceptable if agreed upon by all stakeholders.
+Otherwise, a major feature is to be selected as the main explanation.

+We have provided an algorithm to produce synthetic data that we hope can be a baseline framework for testing XAI method, especially in the form of saliency maps or heatmaps.
+Some XAI methods appear to be more suitable for localization, while others are more responsive to the edges of features.
+In addition, mabCAM has been introduced as the framework compatible with the computation of multi-banded attribution heatmaps such as our synthetic data.
+The process is similar to semantic segmentation, a task which DNN has proven capable of performing.